mailchimp/content-style-guide/16-word-list.html.md

 - ninja, rockstar, wizard, unicorn (unless referring to a literal ninja, rockstar, wizard, or unicorn)
 - young, old, elderly, or any other word describing a person's age
 -  crushing it, killing it
+-  crazy, insane, or similar words to describe people